 What Does it Mean to Develop Locally?

 To develop locally means to code on your “local” computer.
 It means we’re not publishing anything online.
 It’s just on your computer for only you to see.
-It’s a good practice for playing in a development environment that you can then push up to staging and production environments.— Wait Maria, what are “environments”?
+It’s a good practice for playing in a development environment that you can then push up to staging and production environments later.— Wait Maria, what are “environments”?

 It can be complicated to understand at first, but having multiple website environments are a common practice.
 In this tutorial, we’ll be setting up one environment, a “Local” environment.
 But because it’s important to understand let’s take a slight steer off the walking path momentarily to explain development environments.
 You can understand this, I promise!